Getting pregnant naturally isn't always a walk in the park. For many, it takes time, patience, and commitment.

 In other words, it's wonder-goo.

-When the drought is over, a follicle containing an egg starts to mature; and your body makes more mucus.
-This mucus is usually yellow, white or cloudy, and can feel sticky.
+When the drought is over, a follicle containing an egg starts to mature; and your body makes more mucus, which at this stage, is usually yellow, white or cloudy, and can feel sticky.

-Another option.
-These kits look at your luteinizing hormone (LH) in your pee.
-It helps your body know when to release an egg every month, causing ovulation.
-LH is actually always present in your body - but - it spikes significantly 24-48 hours before you ovulate... hence the test.
+These kits look at the luteinizing hormone (LH) in your pee, which helps your body know when to release an egg every month, causing ovulation.
+LH is actually always present in your body, but it spikes significantly 24-48 hours before you ovulate... hence the test.

-As soon as you know your ovaries are about to release an egg - it's go time.
-Start having sex during the couple of days leading up to the LH surge, the day of the surge and the day or two after.
+As soon as you know your ovaries are about to release an egg, it's go time.
+Start having sex during the few days leading up to the LH surge, the day of the surge, and the day or 2 after.

 Your basal (resting) body temperature rises slightly after ovulation.
 So it’s possible to know when you have ovulated by checking your body temperature.
 To do this, you need to take a reading every morning before you get out of bed, after 4-5 hours of continuous sleep.

-For the first half of the month, your temperature will be low — typically below 37 degrees celsius.
-The day after ovulation, it will jump up, usually at least a quarter of a degree and sometimes more.
+For the first half of the month, your temperature will be low — typically below 37°C. The day after ovulation, it will jump up, usually at least a quarter of a degree and sometimes more.
 This means you’ve ovulated.

 Your temperature will stay high through the rest of the month and then drop on the day your period starts, or the day before.
-If you get pregnant, your temperature will stay high.
-If you’ve had more than 14 days of high temperatures, a congratulations may be in order; because that’s a very good sign you’re pregnant.
+If you get pregnant, it will stay high.
+If you’ve had more than 14 days of high temperatures, congratulations may be in order; because that’s a very good sign you’re pregnant.